SpyrexDE/Bay.js/README.md

 # Bay.js
 Bay.is is a *vanilla* javascript framework for educational and personal purposes.
-Special about this framework is it's module's script handling.
-Instead of adding all functions and variables to a giant export default object, in Bay.js you can write your code like in normal script tags within a plain html file. **No NodeJS needed!**
+Special about this framework is its module's script handling.
+Instead of adding all functions and variables to a giant export default object, in Bay.js you can write your code like in normal script tags within a plain html file. **No NodeJS or js packaging needed!**

 ## Syntax Comparison
 <table align="center">